Oftentimes people ask me how I make my mixes better in low frequencies. How I ADD PUNCH to my kick, bass, and other low-frequency instruments.

 If you want to become a good recording and mixing engineer then don’t rely on the effects but rely on the pre-recording arrangements.

 I do 80% mixing work on pre-record arrangements.
-Such as adjusting the gain staging, adding compressors all I set up before recording.
+Such as adjusting the gain staging, and adding compressors all I set up before recording.

 In some cases, I use compressors after recording but generally, I use them during recording.

-6. Want to add punch in your tracks?
-Add Attack in Compressor
+6. Add Attack in Compressor

 To make the kick punchy, you should decrease the attack time of the compressor.